Jourialgh/FetalVision-AI-Enabled-Real-Time-Fetal-Biometry-Detection-in-2D-Ultrasound/README.md

-# FetalVision: AI-Enabled Real-Time Fetal Biometry and Abnormality Detection in 2D Ultrasound
+# FetalVision: AI-Enabled Real-Time Fetal Biometry Detection in 2D Ultrasound

 FetalVision is a project aimed at leveraging deep learning models for real-time fetal biometry estimation and abnormality detection using 2D ultrasound images.
 This repository contains implementations of two deep learning models: U-Net and FCN, trained on a custom dataset for this specific task.